CIM Diploma in Professional Marketing – Level 6

 - Sources of data for marketing analysis

 - Analytics tools and techniques for marketing insight and strategic decision making

 The Driving Innovation module outlines the importance of how taking a visionary approach, and embedding innovation, can help organisations deal with the challenges of a fast-moving marketplace.
 It focuses on how an understanding of the relationship between marketing and entrepreneurship can enable organisations to deliver compelling marketing solutions.
 It presents the key factors in building and nurturing innovation throughout the organisation and within the marketing function.
 It provides an appreciation of the role of internal marketing in supporting a culture of innovation and in implementing change programmes.

 - Implementing an entrepreneurial response to change and delivering marketing solutions

 - Key factors that facilitate and nurture innovation in organisations

 - Applying principles of innovation throughout the marketing function

 Digital Strategy (elective)

-- Responses to changing customer behaviours
+- Deliver an agile response to changing customer behaviours

 Strategic Marketing – 3 month study period – A three hour examination of extended answer questions.